MicrosoftDocs/power-platform/power-platform/developer/unified-experience/copy-to-ode.md

 ### Step 2: Install/update the latest Dynamics 365 Finance and Operations Platform tools app

 > [!NOTE]
-> This application/solution is needed to connect Visual studio extension to the Finance and Operations environment.
+> This application/solution is needed to connect the Visual Studio extension to the Finance and Operations environment.

 1. In the Power Platform admin center and select **Environments**.
 1. Select the environment you wish to copy.
 From the **Resources** menu, select **Dynamics 365 apps**.